karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

     - sometimes, in order to be clear, you have to present a simplified version of the truth
   - don't try to avoid repetition
   - use running examples and playgrounds

+## Thanks

+Thanks to the Open Source Initiative and Nick Vidal for collaborating on Maintainer Month and showcasing maintainers through this and other articles.